Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Results Overview

-\begin{myremark}[New rates for $k$-NN] Theorem \ref{thm:expErrRates} below imply new bounds of independent interest for vanilla $k$-NN (by setting $n_P = 0$): namely, for $\bcn$ -- which allows general $Q_X$, \cite{gadat2014classification} show that the minimax rates of $n_Q^{-(\beta + 1)/(2+ d/\alpha + \beta)}$ are reachable by NN methods where $k$ is chosen locally as $k(x)$, assuming a density $dQ_X(x)$ is known.
-Our results instead states that such optimal rates are reachable by a standard $k$-NN with fixed $k$.
-For context, we note that the original rates of $\bcn$ in \citep{audibert2007fast} are achieved by a non-polynomial time procedure. \end{myremark}
+\begin{myremark}[New rates for $k$-NN under $\bcn$] Theorem \ref{thm:expErrRates} below is of independent interest for vanilla $k$-NN (by setting $n_P = 0$): namely, while $k$-NN methods have received much renewed attention \cite{samworth2012optimal, chaudhuri2014rates, shalev2014understanding}, most results concern the $\dm$ setting, i.e., assume near-uniform marginals.
+Notable recent exceptions are \cite{gadat2014classification, cannings2017local}, which both even allow unbounded support ${\cal X}_Q$.
+On one hand, under $\bcn$, \cite{gadat2014classification} show that the minimax rates of $n_Q^{-(\beta + 1)/(2+ \beta + d/\alpha)}$ are reachable by NN methods where $k$ is chosen locally as $k(x)$.
+Our results instead states that such optimal rates are reachable by vanilla $k$-NN with a global choice of $k$.
+The recent results of \cite{cannings2017local} also hold for global choices of $k$, but assuming $\beta = 1$, along with further smoothness assumptions on $\eta$ deviating from the $\bcn$ setting considered here.
+An interesting fact revealed here is that, a global optimal regression choice of $k$ of the form $n_Q^{1/(2+d/\alpha)}$) is suboptimal for classification, while the optimal choice of $k$ is smaller, of the form $k_2 = n_Q^{1/(2+\beta + d/\alpha)}$.
+Finally, for more context, we note that the original rates of $\bcn$ in \citep{audibert2007fast} are achieved by a non-polynomial time procedure based on intractable covers of a function space.